-FAU_SAS Audit data storage] 1 ---------------------------- --- ---
+FAU_SAS Audit data storage] 1 ---------------------------- --- --- --

 FAU_SAS.1 Requires the TOE to provide the possibility to store audit data.

 Management: FAU_SAS.1

 There are no management activities foreseen.

 Audit: FAU_SAS.1

 There are no actions defined to be auditable.

 FAU_SAS.1 Audit storage

 Hierarchical to: No other components.

-Hierarchical to: FAU_SAS.1.1 No other components.
-The TSF shall provide [assignment: list of subjects] with the capability to store [assignment: list of audit information] in the [assignment: type of persistent memory].
+FAU_SAS.1.1 The TSF shall provide [assignment: list of subjects] with the capability to store [assignment: list of audit information] in the [assignment: type of persistent memory].

+Dependencies: No dependencies.